 When it comes to what to wear in New York in winter, layering is key!
 Temperatures can vary so it’s important to pack the appropriate winter clothes.

-- Thermal clothes: I use a thermal t-shirt and leggings from Uniqlo.
+- Thermal clothes: thermal tops and leggings are the best clothes to wear as a base layer.
 Leggings are great for wearing underneath your pants and add warmth.
 You can buy thermal clothes at UNIQLO or get them at Amazon.

 - Dress or skirt: if you want to dress up for dinner, a great item to pack is a sweater dress.
 You can also wear a corderoy skirt and combine it with comfy sweaters.
 If you want to wear a dress or skirt, make sure you pack a good pair of thermal tights.

 - Socks: Don’t forget to bring thick socks, Smartwool is great.

 When it comes to shoes, you’ll want to bring a pair of comfortable waterproof boots.
 I love Timberland boots, I think they’re perfect for NYC weather in winter.
 If you want to get snow boots, Sorel is a great canadian brand.
 You might also want to bring a pair of walking/athletic shoes and a pair of nice shoes if you’re going out to a nice restaurant.
 A pair of rain boots might be useful as well.

 - Scarf, gloves, hat: A long thick scarf is a must have.
 You will also need to pack a good pair of gloves, I like Columbia ones.
 You will also need to pack a hat or beanies (I love my Herschel beanie).
 It is also a great idea to bring earmuffs to protect your ears.